apache/druid/docs/querying/sql.md

 For information about APIs, see:
 - [Druid SQL API](../api-reference/sql-api.md) for information on the HTTP API.
+- [Druid JDBC driver](./sql-jdbc.md) for information about the recommended JDBC driver.
-- [SQL JDBC driver API](../api-reference/sql-jdbc.md) for information about the JDBC driver API.
+- [Avatica JDBC driver](./sql-jdbc-avatica.md) for information about the alternative Avatica JDBC driver.
 - [SQL query context](./sql-query-context.md) for information about the query context parameters that affect SQL planning.

 ## Syntax